toolbuilder/rollup-plugin-relative-to-package/README.md

 Then call [Rollup](https://rollupjs.org/guide/en/) however you wish.

-This plugin dynamically adds to the [Rollup](https://rollupjs.org/guide/en/) `external` input option as it finds modules that are external to your module.
+This plugin dynamically determines which packages are external, and tells [Rollup](https://rollupjs.org/guide/en/).
 For example, this plugin will detect `import _ from 'lodash'` as an external import.
+There is no need to set the Rollup `external` input option.

 The Rollup configuration in the root of this package repository uses this plugin to generate a unit test that imports the package.